Call Now for Your Free Consultation:

 While complaints may trigger IDFPR investigations, not all allegations lead to formal disciplinary actions.
 Early intervention by an attorney can help resolve misunderstandings or disputes before they escalate.

-Understanding the IDFPR Investigation
+Understanding the IDFPR Investigation Process

 When the IDFPR receives a complaint, they assess its validity and decide whether further action is warranted.
 If they proceed with an investigation, you’ll receive a formal notice outlining the allegations and your rights.